 The carrying amount of the receivables has been reduced by a valuation allowance that reflects management's best estimate of the amount that will not be collected.
-Management determined that no allowance was necessary at June 30, 2023.
+Management determined that no allowance was necessary at June 30, 2024.

-Receivables in the Enterprise Solutions fund are estimates for all administrative fees to be received subsequent to June 30 that relate to sales that occurred during the current fiscal year.
-These administrative fees are received on average 4 months after the fiscal year to which they relate, causing the year-end receivable accrual to be an estimate that is material to the financial statements.
+Receivables are estimates for all administrative fees to be received subsequent to June 30 that relate to sales that occurred during the current fiscal year.
+These administrative fees are received on average 4 to 5 months after the fiscal year to which they relate, causing the year-end receivable accrual to be an estimate that is material to the financial statements.